pexels-punttim-443417

 Support for life after prison: What happens after the SDS40 early release scheme?

-Today (Tuesday 10 September) the first tranche of people released from prison early will walk through the gate, as part of a scheme to alleviate the prison overcrowding crisis.
+Today (Tuesday 22 October) sees the second tranche of people being released from prison early as part of the early release scheme.

 The new government has inherited a prison system at breaking point, and in an attempt to ease overcrowding, the SDS40 early release scheme allows prisoners to be released after serving 40% of their sentence, instead of the usual 50%.
 While in theory SDS40 allows prison leavers to reintegrate back into society sooner, it has sparked debate and concern.